rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L13a_Maven.md

 repository for sharing with other developers and projects.

-Add both maven surefire plugin and maven plugin in plugins section.
+* Add both maven surefire plugin and maven compiler plugin in plugins section.

 * Maven Surefire Plugin